-operate operation component &rest initargs &key force [Generic function] force-not verbose &allow-other-keys oos operation component &rest initargs &key [Generic function] &allow-other-keys operate invokes operation on system. oos is a synonym for operate (it stands for operate-on-system).
+operate operation component & rest initargs & key force [Generic function] force-not verbose & allow-other-keys oos operation component &rest initargs &key [Generic function] &allow-other-keys operate invokes operation on system. oos is a synonym for operate (it stands for operate-on-system).

-operation is a symbol that is passed, along with the supplied initargs, to make-operation (which will call make-instance) to create the operation object. component is a component designator, usually a string or symbol that designates a system, sometimes a list of strings or symbols that designate a subcomponent of a system.
+operation is an operation designator: it can be an operation object itself, or, typically, a symbol that is passed to make-operation (which will call make-instance), to create the operation object. component is a component designator: it can be a component object itself, or, typically, a string or symbol (to be string-downcased) that names a system, more rarely a list of strings or symbols that designate a subcomponent of a system.

-The initargs are passed to the make-instance call when creating the operation object.
-Note that dependencies may cause the operation to invoke other operations on the system or its components: the new operations will be created with the same initargs as the original one.
+The ability to pass initargs to make-operation is now deprecated, and will be removed.
+For more details, see [make-operation], page 29.
+Note that dependencies may cause the operation to invoke other operations on the system or its components: the new operations may or may not be created with the same initargs as the original one (for the moment).

 If force is :all, then all systems are forced to be recompiled even if not modified since last compilation.
 If force is t, then only the system being loaded is forced to be recompiled even if not modified since last compilation, but other systems are not affected.
 If force is a list, then it specifies a list of systems that are forced to be recompiled even if not modified since last compilation.
 If force-not is :all, then all systems are forced not to be recompiled even if modified since last compilation.
-If force-not is t, then all systems but the system being loaded are forced not to be recompiled even if modified since last compilation (note: this was changed in ASDF 3.1.2).
+If force-not is :all, then all systems but the system being loaded are forced not to be recompiled even if modified since last compilation (note: this was changed in ASDF 3.1.2).
+If force-not is a list, then it specifies a list of systems that are forced not to be recompiled even if modified since last compilation (note: this was changed in ASDF 3.1.2).
 If force-not is a list, then it specifies a list of systems that are forced not to be recompiled even if modified since last compilation.

 Both force and force-not apply to systems that are dependencies and were already compiled. force-not takes precedences over force, as it should, really, but unhappily only since ASDF 3.1.2.
 Moreover, systems which have been registered as immutable by register-immutable-system (since ASDF 3.1.5) are always considered forced-not, and even their .asd are not refreshed from the filesystem.
-See Section 11.3 [Miscellaneous Functions], page 61.
+See Section 11.3 [Miscellaneous Functions], page 63.